 Occasionally, Seaside will need local interns to volunteer at events outside of regular office hours.
 While these events are not mandatory, interns are strongly encouraged to volunteer for at least one event over the course of their internship.

 Seaside may also request that interns work on a project outside of their area of interest.
-While this is few and far between and tries to be avoided, interns will be expected to provide their support.
+While this is rare and tries to be avoided, interns will be expected to provide their support.